weepower/wee-image-placeholders/README.md

 * [Download the latest release](https://github.com/weepower/wee-image-placeholders/archive/master.zip) or
 * Clone the repository from `git clone git://github.com/weepower/wee-image-placeholders.git`

+Then place the "wee-image-placeholders" folder in your source/modules directory.

 ## Bugs

 Have a bug or a feature request?
 [Open a new issue](https://github.com/weepower/wee-image-placeholders/issues).